Relkion/quartz/README.md

 [Go Here for Things](https://relkion.github.io/quartz/)

-Anyway look at how this fantastic tool looks without the butchering of ignorants!
+Anyway please see below for resources on this fantastic tool and how it operates without the butchering of ignorants!

 # Quartz